 I was bound tightly to a chair and gyves conticent, as he stood before me, with a devilish grin of satisfaction.
 I descried such a profound and Mephistophelian gaze in his eyes that were hidden, by a carnal mask of predation.

-I had to regain my equilibrium for a short period of time, allowing me to imagine what I failed to fully understand.
+I had regained my equilibrium for a short period of time, allowing me to imagine what I failed to fully understand.

-'You flayed the skin of the dying and used the faces as masks.
-You are a madman!'
+'You flayed the skin of the dying and had used the faces as masks.
+You are a madman Count Valdemar!'
 I said to him.

 He was direct and poignant were his words, 'The madman you speak up sated the consecution and devotement of his whims of delight, Mr Enfield!'